E-M-McCormick/multiREG/README.md

       - Alternatively can support interaction effects between endogenous variables, or between exogenous and endogenous variables.

-  - Can be freely downloaded by installing the package “netreg” in R.
+  - Can be freely downloaded by installing the package “multiLASSO” in R.

-# **Running netreg**
+# **Running multiLASSO**

 **1. Create two new folders (i.e., directories)**